 - a herniated disc (if it is chronic and not treatable), or

-Even then, you must satisfy Social Security’s severity requirements for the particular spinal condition, which is not easy.
+Even then, you must satisfy Social Security’s severity requirements for the particular spinal condition, which is difficult.

 Whether you can receive SSDI or SSI disability after double hip replacement surgery depends upon many variables, such as whether your recovery is expected to keep you from working for at least one year.

-If you have vascular (or regular) Ehlers-Danlos Syndrom (EDS) with severe symptoms that keep you from working full time, you may qualify for disability.
+If you have vascular (or regular) Ehlers-Danlos Syndrome (EDS) with severe symptoms that keep you from working full-time, you may qualify for disability.

-Lumbar spinal stenosis is one type of the condition that specifically causes numbness and weakness in the lower back that can stretch to the legs, buttocks and feet.
+Lumbar spinal stenosis is a condition that causes numbness and weakness in the lower back that can stretch to the legs, buttocks, and feet.
 Cervical spinal stenosis, which affects the neck, is another.
 In most cases, the condition initially causes mild pain and increases with time.
-Normal symptoms of the disease include pain in the back and hip or neck and shoulders, cramping in the legs or arms and a lack of balance as the limbs become weaker.
-Stressing the spine through walking, leaning or stretching will cause an increase in pain.
+Typical symptoms of the disease include pain in the back and hip or neck and shoulders, cramping in the legs or arms, and a lack of balance as the limbs weaken.
+Stressing the spine through walking, leaning, or stretching will cause an increase in pain.
 Severe cases include a loss of control of the bladder and bowels.

 Problems Affecting Muscles and Ligaments

-If you are over 50 years old, have a history of manual labor, and you can no longer do things like stoop, squat, kneel, crawl, or lift heavy items, you may qualify for disability benefits under the GRIDs.
+If you are over 50 years old, have a history of manual labor, and can no longer stoop, squat, kneel, crawl, or lift heavy items, you may qualify for disability benefits under the SSA GRID rules.

-Soft tissue injuries that leave extensive skin lesions or take longer than one year to heal may qualify you for Social Security disability benefits.
+Soft tissue injuries that leave extensive skin lesions or take over one year to heal may qualify you for Social Security disability benefits.